 Kristen Bell once shared a brilliantly simple idea: Kids earn stars for completing chores.
 Once they earn a certain number of stars, they get a reward.
 You can borrow her idea and implement it using this magnetic chore chart.

 This chore chart serves as the perfect multipurpose scheduling board for the entire family.
-It comes with 32 premade activities in 4 chore categories that are specific.
+It comes with 32 premade activities in 4 chore categories that are specific and remind kids of the purpose of their responsibilities: to be a healthy (and clean) member of a happy family and a good friend.
 It also leaves space for you to add your own tasks as related to your family’s exact needs.

 A Good Chore Chart Gives Room for Rotation